debjazkb297/os2borgerpc-kiosk-rpi-image/README.md

 After step 4 - before you run `sudo os2borgerpc_kiosk_setup` - is a good time to clone your RPI.
 The result is a generic OS2BorgerPC RPI image.
 This image can be applied to new SD-cards using the Raspberry PI Imager software.
 In this way you can quickly make more OS2BorgerPC Kiosk RPIs.

 1. Turn off your RPI and remove the SD-card
 2. Insert the SD-card into a card reader of a PC.
-In this guide I use a Linux PC.
+In have used a Lenovo Laptop running Ubuntu.
 3. Follow this very fine guide to make an image from your Raspberry Pi SD-card (https://www.pragmaticlinux.com/2020/12/how-to-clone-your-raspberry-pi-sd-card-in-linux/)